tinavanschelt/gatsby-source-google-photos/README.md

 1. Setup environment variables

-   1.1 Create a `.env` file in the root of your project and specify your environment variables
+   1.1 Create a `.env` file in the root of your project and specify your environment variables (obtained from the Google API Console) as follows

    ```
    GOOGLE_CLIENT_ID=XXXXXXXXXX
    GOOGLE_CLIENT_SECRET=XXXXXXXXXX
    ```

-   1.2 Add `require("dotenv").config()` to the top of `gatsby-config.js`
+   1.2 Add `require("dotenv").config()` to the top your `gatsby-config.js`

-   1.3 Remember to add .env to the `.gitignore` file
+   1.3 Remember to add .env to your `.gitignore` file

 Now you should be able to access your environment variables using `process.env.VARIABLE_NAME` in `gatsby-config.js`.
 In our case that's `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET`.